w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 ## How to use

-You can play with Scoped View Transitions in Google Chrome today.
+You can play with Element-Scoped View Transitions in Google Chrome today.

 * Use Chrome 147 or newer.